-- Location: Approximately 15 kilometers southeast of Margao via the Margao-Quepem Road.
-It's around 20 minutes from Chandor.
+- Location: Approximately 30 minutes southeast of Margao via the Margao-Quepem Road.
+It's about 20 minutes from Chandor.

 - Opening Hours: 10 a.m. until 5 p.m., preferably by appointment.
 Special Goan-Portuguese teas, lunches, and dinners are served on prior notice.
 The home-cooked food is delicious.